EphraimSiegfried/discrete_math/README.md

 ## Useful Commands

-Copy paste the following commands in your terminal
+Copy paste the following commands in your terminal in the root project directory

 **Generate new exercise folder with template in it:**